 MyIUP provides links to a wide variety of information and resources, including the academic calendar, schedules, financial aid and billing, grades, how to calculate a grade point average (GPA), and details about graduation.
 A link to Writing Intensive

 Many students plan to take courses during the summer at other colleges or universities.
 This excellent strategy allows students to take a lighter course load during the academic year, pursue a special area of interest, or stay on track for the clinical

 year.
 Students interested in registering for courses at other colleges or universities should follow the steps listed below:

-Program directors at the affiliating schools of clinical laboratory science encourage students to learn about the field.
-Consider the following actions that will help you become acquainted with the profession and strengthen your admission interview:
+Program directors at the affiliating schools of medical technology/clinical laboratory science encourage students to learn about the field.
+Consider the following actions that will help you become acquainted with the profession and strengthen your admission

 Plan to meet with the allied health coordinator during the spring semester of the year preceding placement at a school of clinical laboratory science to review the application process.

-IUP currently has established affiliating agreements with the following accredited Schools of Clinical Laboratory Science/Medical Technology:
+IUP currently has established affiliating agreements with the following accredited Schools of Medical Technology/Clinical Laboratory Science:

 UPMC Altoona Regional Health System